oktopastrade/bicrypto-trading-platform/README.md

 full source code https://www.mediafire.com/file/p9mq4maiu9jzwto/Bicrypto-4.6.6%252Baddons.zip/file

-to activate deposit got to https://yourwebsite.com/admin/system/settings?tab=wallet  and check deposit box for better experience first install nodejs and  pnpm using root login to your vps script requires vps choose a vps with virtualmin install it is better
+to activate deposit got to https://yourwebsite.com/admin/system/settings?tab=wallet  and check deposit box

 upload files follow the dev documentation